samuorai/samuorai.github.io/README.md

         <div class="section-title">
           <h2>About</h2>
           <p>I’m an ambitious man who is looking for challenging in embedded software development and put
-              my knowledge in embedded systems field in automotive industry, I worked on myself and improved my skills individually, a very good quick self-learner.</p>
+              my knowledge in embedded systems field, I worked on myself and improved my skills individually, a very good quick self-learner.</p>
         </div>